Roy Tarpley: College career

-Tarpley starred at the University of Michigan, and was named a 3rd-Team All-American by the AP in 1985 and 1986.
+Tarpley starred for the Michigan Wolverines, and was named a third-team All-American by the Associated Press in 1985 and 1986.
 In the 1984–85 season Tarpley led the Wolverines to the Big Ten championship, averaging 19.0 points and 10.4 rebounds per game throughout the season, himself earning the Big Ten Player of the Year award.
 On February 7, 1985, he posted a career-high in scoring against Purdue with 31 points.
 In his senior season Tarpley set the school record for most blocked shots in a game against Florida Southern.
 He led his school in blocked shots in each of his college years, and he also led the school in scoring and rebounding in all but his freshman season.
 As of March 2014, he was the Wolverines' all-time leader in blocked shots with 251.
 Tarpley finished his college career posting averages of 13.1 points, 7.8 rebounds and 2.1 blocks per game.